 General observations

+[FIGURE REFERENCE SOMEWHERE IN HERE]

+[ADD CHANGE IN AXES AND REASONING BEHIND IT]

 Most of the emission lines we track maintain their shape across the LOC plane, only changing slightly in their range of emission (the range of ionization parameters over which they emit changes slightly with dust effects).
 Generally, the effects of dust are most prominent with the UV emission lines and some of the lower wavelength optical emission lines.
 This observation is consistent with other studies of the effects of dust on starburst galaxy UV emission lines (Heckman et al 1998).
 Lastly, since dust is formed from metals, we see less emission from such metals across our plane (e.g. Si, Mg, Ne, and Ar typically decrease when dust is introduced)